 Sticking to a whole new way of eating is easier said than done.

-While there is no one perfect diet — because we have unique genetics, preferences, circumstances, and more — give your current diet enough time to see if it works for you.
+While there is no one perfect diet – as we all have unique genetics, preferences, and circumstances – give your current diet enough time to see if it works for you.

-The first few days of the pescatarian keto diet are probably going to be the most challenging because of the keto flu, which happens within 24-72 hours of lowering your carbs.
+The first few days of the pescatarian keto diet will probably be the most challenging because of the keto flu, which happens within 24-72 hours of lowering your carbs.

 A few tips that would help are setting realistic expectations, planning ahead (this includes unexpected situations and social gatherings), and keeping track of your progress.

-This one-week sample meal plan provides meal ideas, including our very own pescatarian keto-friendly recipes for breakfast, lunch, and dinner.
+This one-week sample meal plan provides pescatarian, low-carb meal ideas, including our very own pescatarian keto recipes for breakfast, lunch, and dinner.

 Monday